Creating pages or creating experiences?

 - Is there more than one channel that should be utilized to promote the content or campaign, even if it’s just content that lives on-site?

-Approaching content with these things in mind…
+In short, approaching content with these things in mind…

 - User intent